-- Prof. Diwakar Acharya, All Souls, Spalding Professor of Eastern Religions and Ethics. - Prof. Chris Minkowski, Balliol, Boden Professor of Sanskrit.

-• Dr John Lowe, Associate Professor of Sanskrit, teaches Elementary Sanskrit, Ancient Indian linguistics, Sanskrit language and texts, Vedic Sanskrit, Avestan language and texts, Prakrit language and texts.
+- Prof. Diwakar Acharya, All Souls, Spalding Professor of Eastern Religions and Ethics. - Dr John Lowe, Associate Professor of Sanskrit, teaches Elementary Sanskrit, Ancient Indian linguistics, Sanskrit language and texts, Vedic Sanskrit, Avestan language and texts, Prakrit language and texts. - Dr Bihani Sarkar, Departmental Lecturer - Dr Victor d'Avella, Departmental Lecturer

-At the end of Hilary of Year 1, students will sit 2 written examinations on Sanskrit.
+At the end of Trinity Term of Year 1, students will sit two written examinations on Sanskrit.
 Students must pass both examinations to continue on the course.

-In Trinity Term of Year 2, students will sit 3 or 4 written papers, depending on whether they submit a thesis or not.
-In practice, most students submit a thesis and sit 3 papers.
-1 paper will be on Sanskrit, and the other 2 on Classical Indian religion, including students' chosen traditions.
+In Trinity Term of Year 2, students will sit three or four written papers, depending on whether they submit a thesis or not.
+In practice, most students submit a thesis and sit three papers.
+One paper will be on Sanskrit, and the other two on Classical Indian religion, including students' chosen traditions.